pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - All design inputs are addressed in design outputs
 - Design outputs are complete, accurate, and internally consistent
 - Documentation meets regulatory and quality standards
+- The Risk Management Plan addresses all identified critical processes and data

 **Design Validation** (Section 5.7) confirms that the study design is fit for its intended purpose and capable of meeting study objectives.
 Validation